mobile-dev-inc/maestro-docs/advanced/javascript/logging.md

 Maestro supports logging to the console via `console.log`.

 {% hint style="info" %}
-Note that logging with multiple arguments is not supported.
+Logging with multiple arguments is not supported.
 Running `console.log('My variable is', variable)` will only output `My variable is`.
 {% endhint %}

-#### Logging in evalScript
+### Loggingw with `evalScript` command

 If you want to log something inline you can use `evalScript` to output it to the console without having to create a separate file:

 ```yaml
 - evalScript: ${console.log('Hello from Javascript')}